Skip to content

 -o, --output <OUTPUT>

 Directory where transformed files will be written.
 The directory structure from the input will be preserved.
+Regardless of input format, output files are always written as JSON.
 Files will initially be created with .json.new extension before being processed according to the selected mode.

 -m, --mode <MODE>